 We discuss the global bifurcations that occur as the parameters $(A,\lambda)$ vary.
-We complete our results by reducing our problem to that of a first return map having an attracting (non-contractible) curve and we study their general bifurcations.
-Chirality is an essential information in this problem.
+We complete our results by reducing our problem to that of a first return map having an attracting (non-contractible) curve and we study its generic bifurcations.
 As we will see in Section \ref{torus_bif}, the mechanism of the transition from regular dynamics to chaotic dynamics is not so standard as in \cite{PT, YA}, where just saddle-node, periodic doubling and Newhouse bifurcations were involved in the the annihilation of hyperbolic horseshoes.

 This article is organised as follows.
-In Section~\ref{s:setting}, after some basic definitions, we describe precisely the object of study and in Section \ref{se:state of art} we review some literature related to it.
-In Section~\ref{main results} we state the main results of the present article.
+In Section~\ref{s:setting}, after some basic definitions, we describe precisely our object of study and in Section \ref{se:state of art} we review some literature related to it.
+In Section~\ref{main results} we state the main results of the article.
 The coordinates and other notation used in the rest of the article are presented in Section~\ref{localdyn}.
-In Sections \ref{proof Th A}, \ref{Prova Th B} and \ref{proof Th E}, we prove the main results of the article.
-In Section \ref{torus_bif}, we describe a mechanism of breakdown of a two-dimensional torus due to the onset of homoclinic tangencies produced by the stable and unstable manifolds of a dissipative saddle.
-These tangencies are the origin of the persistence strange attractors.
-This mechanism is discussed in Section \ref{Hopf} for the Hopf-zero singularity (Case III of \cite{GH}).
+In Sections \ref{proof Th A}, \ref{Prova Th B} and \ref{proof Th E}, we prove the main results of the manuscript.
+In Section \ref{torus_bif}, we describe generic ways to break an attracting two-dimensional torus, which involve homoclinic tangencies produced by the stable and unstable manifolds of a dissipative saddle.
+These tangencies are the origin of persistent strange attractors.
+This mechanism is discussed in Section \ref{Hopf} for generic unfoldings of the Hopf-zero singularity (Case III of \cite{GH}).
 For the reader's convenience, we have compiled at the end of the paper a list of definitions in a short glossary.

 \medbreak Throughout this paper, we have endeavoured to make a self contained exposition bringing together all topics related to the proofs.
 We have stated short lemmas and we have drawn illustrative figures to make the paper easily readable.